UniversityMLCampJeju/2020/README.md

 ### Timeline

-- ~ May 31: budget planning and reservations
+- ~ July 15: budget planning and reservations
-- July 16: attendee’s application due
+- July 25: attendee’s application due
-- **July 17: Evaluation of the proposals by mentors (checking the quality of project and possibility of implementation)**
+- **July 25: Evaluation of the proposals by mentors (checking the quality of project and possibility of implementation)**
-- July 18: Announcement of final attendees by committee
+- July 30: Announcement of final attendees by committee
-- July 18: Mentee-mentor meeting(online/offline) for 1 month before joining
+- Augest 1: Mentee-mentor meeting(online/offline) for a half month before joining
 - **August 16: Check-in**
 - August 17: Camp starts with the intensive implementation
 - August 18: Self-introduction and presentation of their projects